-    A co-occurring disorder, or a dual diagnosis, is when two diseases occur simultaneously.
-You would be remiss to assume that this is a fancy term for struggling with two diseases.
+A co-occurring disorder, or a dual diagnosis, is when two diseases occur simultaneously, such as OCD and addiction.
 When a person has a co-occurring disorder, it is not just two different illnesses in one body.
 Instead, they intertwine and strengthen one another.
 This makes it even more difficult to cope, and more difficult to treat both illnesses.
 This is why it is so important to treat the whole person.
-Holistic care is an incredible way to combat co-occurring disorders.
+Holistic care is an incredible way to combat co-occurring disorders like OCD and addiction.

 All too commonly, co-occurring disorders are seen in the context of mental illness and addiction.
-Not only do these two illnesses intertwine, they can depend on one another, cause one another, or trigger a relapse of each one.
-This not only affects how we cope (self-diagnosing), it affects how we recover.
+Not only do these two illnesses intertwine, but they can also depend on one another, This not only affects how we cope (self-diagnosing), it affects how we recover.
 No longer is it possible to simply treat one disease.
 Many now argue that proper treatment must act as though the co-occurring disorders are one disease, and tackle both together (rather than separate).

-Now that we have covered co-occurring disorders, we are able to address the connection between Obsessive-Compulsive disorder and addiction.
+Now that we have covered co-occurring disorders, we can address the connection between OCD and addiction.
 We at the Discovery Institute believe dual diagnosis must be treated together, and want you to know that we are here for you with the most medically backed treatment there is.

 Unfortunately, there is a close tie between those who struggle with obsessive-compulsive disorder and addiction.
 Of those who have obsessive-compulsive disorder, roughly twenty-five percent also struggle with addiction.
 Thus, forming a co-occurring disorder.